tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-AttributionIQ.md

 <kbd><img src="./images/cja-attributioniq-timedecay-top4callreasons.png"  /></kbd>

 Clients typically use this data to uncover the top pages driving calls and testing different versions of those pages (Adobe Target is a great option here) until they find a version that works best at keeping people in the cheaper, online channel.

+### This completes the excercise on Attribution IQ in CJA
+Next we will review [Flow Visualizations](https://github.com/adobe/AEP-Hands-on-Labs/blob/master/labs/retail/Foundations/CJA-Flow.md)